CaH4o/fullstackopen/README.md

 If we make any of these errors, TypeScript can help us catch them in our editor right away.
 If we didn't use TypeScript, we would have to catch these errors later during testing.

 TypeScript will only allow an operation (or attribute access) if it is valid for every member of the union.

+In most cases, you can use either type or interface, whichever syntax you prefer.
+However, there are a few things to keep in mind.
+For example, if you define multiple interfaces with the same name, they will result in a merged interface, whereas if you try to define multiple types with the same name, it will result in an error stating that a type with the same name is already declared.

 </details>